andreasabel/inCode/entry/verified-instances-in-haskell.md

           Refl -> Refl
 ```

-And everyone’s favorite instance for `Maybe`, which lifts the underlying
+And the standard instance for `Maybe`, which lifts the underlying semigroup:
-semigroup:

 ``` {.haskell}
 $(singletons [d|